-As most of these plant-based foods show a very high lectin content, you don’t want to expose your gut to them after an extended fast.
+Most of these plant-based foods show a very high lectin content, so you don’t want to expose your gut to them after an extended fast.

-With this in mind, you might have experienced mood swings after overloading on high-lectin foods since the gut microbiome has a hard time dealing with it.
+With this in mind, you might have experienced mood swings after overloading with high-lectin foods since the gut microbiome has difficulty dealing with it.

 - Diluted apple cider vinegar

 - Avocado (salad) with sea salt and olive oil

 - Cooked broccoli with sea salt and olive oil

 When fasting with a ketogenic diet, one gets faster and deeper into autophagy and ketosis.

 Also, ketosis is a new-fangled expression of our body’s ability to burn fat for energy.
 Therefore, fasting harmonizes with keto.